-WARNING Completely support the workpiece and cutoff with 2x4s or [2"] [50mm]-thick rigid foam insulation laid flat on the floor.
+WARNING: Completely support the workpiece and cutoff with 2x4s or [2"] [50mm]-thick rigid foam insulation laid flat on the floor.

-WARNING When more than 12" of the end of the track opposite the starter block extends beyond the workpiece, support the protruding end of the track with an auxiliary surface that it is flush with the workpiece.
+WARNING: When using one or two track sections and more than 12" of the end of the track opposite the starter block extends beyond the workpiece, support the protruding end of the track with an auxiliary surface that it is flush with the workpiece.